zeph-yr/Chirality/README.md

 ## New Game Modes / Beatmap Characteristics
 - **Invert Left-Right:** Horizontal component of arrows are mirrored
-- **Invert Up-Down:** Vertical component arrows are mirrored
+- **Invert Up-Down:** Vertical component of arrows are mirrored
 - **Invert True:** Both horizontal and vertical components of arrows are mirrored
-- **Inverse:** Map is mirrored over the diagonal axis, including bombs, walls, colors, lanes and rows
+- **Inverse:** Map is mirrored over the diagonal axis, including bombs, walls, colors, lanes and rows.
+Crouch walls are stripped for safety.
 - **Invert modes will generate lolloppes, worm curls, reverse chains, and window chains out of stacks and burst sliders.** This is by design :) Inverse mode is free of lolloppes, reverse sliders etc if you want to avoid those patterns.
 - **ME and precision placement will activate the shittech accacalac mode.** Yes, what you see in-game is intentional and deterministic.
 Rest assured you can play on the leaderboards of these maps.
 They are the same each run :)

 ## How To Use
 - Place Chirality.dll in Plugins folder
 - Click on any map, try the 4 new game modes and have fun!
 Inverted True and Inverse modes can be pure awesome chaos for some maps ^^
-- To change between Standard, OneSaber, NoArrows and Lawless: Go to Mod Settings.
+- To change between Standard, OneSaber, NoArrows and Lawless: Go to Mod Settings (⚙️ icon at main menu).
 You must click OK to apply the changes.
 (Pre-1.20.0: Changing modes for OST/DLC requires a game restart after clicking OK to take effect).
 - To enable or disable the mod: Go to Mod Settings.
 You must click OK to apply the changes.
 - Chirality maps are not active in Multiplayer.
 To avoid confusion from generated maps in the songlist, it is recommended to restart the game before going to MP.
 - Requires: BS_Utils, BSML, SongCore.
 BS 1.18.0+